necopinus/necopinus.xyz/newsletters/2016-08-09-camp-century.md

 Do I expect that Trump's prophecy will come to pass?
 No, if just because his followers are unorganized, and Trump himself appears to have little interest in providing them with the structure that would be necessary to make good on his threats.
 But Trump himself is at this point less worrying than who may come after him.
 As Sarah Kendzior notes, Trump's campaign is laying the groundwork for

-> ...a charismatic successor [who] will come along ... [and] ... maintain Trump's political positions but behave in a more emotionally controlled way.
+> …a charismatic successor [who] will come along … [and] … maintain Trump's political positions but behave in a more emotionally controlled way.
 This successor would presumably run for office, as Trump did, but learn from Trump's mistakes and gain a broader base of support.
 Given that part of Trump's appeal rests on an "anti-establishment" persona, this individual will likely not come from within the GOP, but from the fringe movements that Trump has helped push closer to the mainstream.
 It could be Donald Trump Jr, who could ride the wave of the Trump brand.
 Or it could be a popular and polished white supremacist, someone like Matthew Heimbach, who has attracted a large following with more explicitly racist rhetoric than Trump's.
 Whoever it is will likely be younger than Trump and will tap into the youthful and bigoted "alt-right," which has supported Trump throughout his campaign.

 Rather than being America's Mussolini, Trump may simply be *That Which Comes Before*.